wei782/Toilet_Guide/README.md

 To satisfy all type of user, including disabled personnel, people prefer to identify themselves as neutral sex or family toilet needed person, this app will provide accessible and personalized toilet information as more as possible.

+This app will be cross platform, the design element will adapt to what required by the operating system.

 Design details will be discussed below.

 ### Color System